En-Be/TardigradeOfMana3D/APPROACH.md

 - Created a player controller based on player controller
 - set a blueprint class based on the player controller as the gamemode default
 - Added a function on the player controller which overrides gamehasended with a 5 second restart timer

+---

+## Session 18

+Minutes: 20

+TODO
+- Created a UI widget
+- Added UMG dependency to build file
+- Added a lose screen class to myplayercontroller.h
+- Assigned the class in the playercontroller blueprint
+- Added the widget to viewport when player dies